-The Department of Fire & Emergency Services (FES) manages the University's fire and emergency services programs, working in collaboration with the City of Philadelphia Departments of Fire and Licenses and Inspections to monitor and enhance compliance with local, state and federal codes through periodic building inspections.
-Under the direction of a Chief, FES serves as the lead agency for the University's crisis and emergency planning functions by preparing people to respond appropriately in the event of an emergency and to oversee the readiness of all campus building life safety systems and equipment.
-In addition to its planning functions, FES liaisons with governmental agencies, organizations in University City, the schools and centers at Penn and all members of the Division of Public Safety to prevent, prepare for, respond to and recover from crisis events on or near the campus.
+The Department of Fire & Emergency Services (FES) manages the University's fire and emergency services programs in collaboration with the City of Philadelphia Departments of Fire and Licenses and Inspections and many campus partners.
+FES monitors and enhances compliance with local and state codes, national standards, and best practices through periodic building inspections and reviews of plans and specifications for construction and renovation projects.
+Under the direction of a chief, FES serves as the lead agency for the University's crisis and emergency planning functions by preparing people to respond appropriately in the event of an emergency and overseeing the readiness of all campus building life safety systems and equipment.
+In addition to its planning functions, FES liaisons with governmental agencies, organizations in University City, the schools and centers at Penn, and all members of The Division of Public Safety to prevent, prepare for, respond to, and recover from crisis events on or near the campus.

-The department provides numerous additional services, including monitoring emergency drills, safety training to new students and employees, acting as the liaison with the University's property insurance carrier and developing building-specific crisis management action plan books.
+The department provides numerous additional services, including monitoring emergency drills, safety training for new students and employees, acting as a liaison with the University's property insurance carrier, and developing building-specific crisis management action plan books (Blue Books).
 FES specialists work with the University's real estate partners, University City Associates (UCA) and the Office of Off-Campus Services, to help promote safety in off-campus residences.

-To contact the Department of Fire & Emergency Services during normal business hours, call (215) 573-7857.
-To contact the department in an emergency, dial 5-1-1 from a campus telephone, or dial (215) 573-3333 from off-campus/cell phones.
+To contact the Department of Fire & Emergency Services during normal business hours, call (215) 573-7857 or e-mail at fes@publicsafety.upenn.edu.
+To contact the department in an emergency, dial 5-1-1 from a campus telephone or dial (215) 573-3333 from off-campus/cell phones.